CARB-Compliant vs EPA-Compliant Catalytic Converters

 What States Use CARB-Compliant Catalytic Converters?

 California became the first state to require the use of CARB-compliant catalytic converters on January 1, 2009.
-In subsequent years, other states including New York (6/1/2013) and Maine (6/1/2018) mandated the use of CARB-compliant converters for certain model year vehicles.
-Beginning January 1, 2021, Colorado will become the latest state to call for the use of CARB-compliant catalytic converters.
+In recent years, Colorado (2021) and New York (2023) joined California in calling for the use of CARB-compliant catalytic converters for all model years.
+In addition, Maine (6/1/2018) mandated the use of CARB-compliant converters for certain model year vehicles.

 |california||All model years|